-Drop Inn may lure you in with its clever name (or not), but it’ll hold your interest thanks to the wealth of unique and useful amenities it provides.
+Drop Inn may lure you in with its clever name, but it’ll hold your interest thanks to a wealth of unique and useful amenities on offer.
 Home to a ramen restaurant, a mini shop plus a 24-hour lounge and kitchen areas, this guesthouse might be the most convenient option.
 They also offer rental bikes.
-In addition, it’s only steps away from tons of restaurants and bars in Osaka’s exciting Fukushima district, a lesser known nightlife neighborhood next to popular Umeda.
+In addition, it’s only steps away from tons of restaurants and bars in Osaka’s exciting Fukushima district, a lesser-known nightlife neighborhood next to popular Umeda.
 Drop Inn offers both shared dormitories and private, Japanese-style rooms.

 Named after the toy wholesale store that used to stand in the same location, revamped Hostel Mitsuwaya provides an updated and casual take on traditional Japanese lodging.
 Featuring tatami flooring in the communal lobby and sleek wooden aesthetics, it’s a homey place to hang out.
 Moreover, it’s only a 15-minute walk from Namba and the Dotonbori.
 So whether you plan on staying in or going out, this is a great place to stay.

-This “cute and funny” guesthouse is sure to make anyone smile upon arrival.
-Hostel Picnic is decorated in colorful pastels, intricate murals, and modern furniture – a combination that creates an adorable and welcoming atmosphere.
-It is located in the hip Horie district on the Dotonbori canal, only about a ten-minute walk from the main attractions in Namba.
+This cute guesthouse is designed to bring a smile to your face.
+Hostel Picnic is decorated in colourful pastels, intricate murals, and modern furniture – a combination that makes for a welcoming atmosphere.
+Located in the hip Horie district on the Dotonbori canal, it is about a ten-minute walk from the main attractions in Namba.